fleschutz/csv2hpp/README.md

-csv2hpp
+CSV2HPP
 =======
-**This command-line utility converts CSV database files into C/C++ header files - to #include them and immediately start to develop on structured, well-formed datasets.
+**This command-line utility converts CSV database files into C/C++ header files (.hpp) - to #include them and immediately start to develop on structured, well-formed datasets.
 This skips error-prone steps like file delivering, loading, parsing, converting, and checking.**

 ▶️ Usage
 ---------